Headlined in Massachusetts Lawyer's Weekly as one of the state's "Most Powerful" attorneyslearn more about us

 Personal injury claims assert that the defendant’s negligence has caused damages.
 Damages include both physical and emotional deficits that result from the accident.
 These include:

 Sweeney Merrigan Law, LLP provides consistent, successful results in personal injury cases.
-With a combined total of 100 years of experience, our personal injury lawyers understand the technical and human aspects of the claims process.
+With a combined total of 100 years of experience, our Massachusetts trial lawyer/attorney understand the technical and human aspects of the claims process.

 We are dedicated to getting our clients the results they need.
 That includes a settlement that fully covers the costs of physical and emotional suffering, but it also goes a step further.
 We are committed to making our community as safe as possible, and that means holding responsible parties accountable.
-The Boston personal injury lawyers at Sweeney Merrigan Law, LLP have been recognized for personable representation and take pride in building our practice on the recommendations and testimonials of our previous clients.
+The Massachusetts trial lawyer at Sweeney Merrigan Law, LLP have been recognized for personable representation and take pride in building our practice on the recommendations and testimonials of our previous clients.
 We are ready to help you today.

 Sweeney Merrigan Law, LLP offers attorney services in Boston under contexts like the following: